feathersjs/docs/api/express.md

 app.use('/todos', ensureAuthenticated, logRequest, todoService, updateData);
 ```

-Middleware that runs after the service will have `res.data` available which is the data returned by the service.
+Middleware that runs after the service has the service call information available as

+- `res.data` - The data that will be sent
+- `res.hook` - The [hook](./hooks.md) context of the service method call

 For example `updateData` could look like this:

 ```js
 function updateData(req, res, next) {